JerBouma/FinanceToolkit/README.md

 Producer price indices in manufacturing measure the rate of change in prices of products sold as they leave the producer.
 They exclude any taxes, transport and trade margins that the purchaser may have to pay.
 PPIs provide measures of average movements of prices received by the producers of various commodities. hey are often seen as advanced indicators of price changes throughout the economy, including changes in the prices of consumer goods and services.

-Manufacturing covers the production of semi -processed goods and other intermediate goods as well as final products such as consumer goods and capital equipment.
+Manufacturing covers the production of semi-processed goods and other intermediate goods as well as final products such as consumer goods and capital equipment.
 A variety of price indices may be used to measure inflation in an economy.
 These include consumer price indices (CPI), price indices relating to specific goods and/or services, GDP deflators and producer price indices (PPI).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_producer_price_index).

 > **House Prices**

-In most cases, the nominal house price index covers the sales of newly -built and existing dwellings, following the recommendations from the RPPI (Residential Property Prices Indices) manual.
+In most cases, the nominal house price index covers the sales of newly-built and existing dwellings, following the recommendations from the RPPI (Residential Property Prices Indices) manual.

 The real house price index is given by the ratio of the nominal house price index to the consumers’ expenditure deflator in each country from the OECD national accounts database.
 Both indices are seasonally adjusted.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_house_prices).